NehalSinghal/beautifulmindmaps/index.md

 ## Mind Mapping for Individual Capacity Enhancement

-### How can we also present an assessment report/index showing strengths, weaknesses and special trends of a human mind through this mapping?
+### How Mind Maps can reveal and show strengths, weaknesses and special trends of an individual?

 1. To bring objectivity to an inherently subjective domain of Mind Mapping.
 No benchmarking possible because of inherent subjectivity.
 2. Growth of mind can be measured individually, in terms of evolution of Mind Map quality over a period of time.